GrammaTech/ddisasm/README.md

-- `reassemble_and_test.sh` rebuilds a project using the compiler and compiler flags specified in the enviroment variables CC and CFLAGS, rewrites the binary with `disasm` and run the project tests on the new binary.
+- `reassemble_and_test.sh` rebuilds a project using the compiler and compiler flags specified in the enviroment variables CC and CFLAGS, rewrites the binary  and run the project tests on the new binary.

 - `CGC_reassemble_and_test.sh` does the analogous process but with CGC projects.
 However, it receives the compiler and compiler flags as arguments

 - `reassemble_no_rebuild.sh` rewrites a binary without trying to rebuild the project before and without running tests later.

-- `compare_with_melt.sh` runs the disassembler and generates user hints these user hints are then compared to the IR resulting from calling gtm using gtir_compare.
-It generates a file with the differences and outputs filtered differences.

 ## Testing
 The directory /tests also contains script for running extensive tests:

-- `test_coreutils.sh` test coreutils with different compilers and optimization flags
+- `test_coreutils.sh` test coreutils with different compilers and optimization flags.

 - `test_real_examples.sh` test a list of real world applications with different compilers and optimization flags.
-For now it assumes that the applications are all at certain directory `real_world_examples`

 - `test_CGC.sh` test a subset of the CGC programs with different compilers and optimization flags.